Aerial image looking to the southeast over Herriman residential areas

 Doesn’t the City already get more property tax revenue when it grows?

-Yes and no. Utah state property tax law is set up in a way that taxing entities (cities, counties, etc.) receive the same amount of revenue year to year regardless of property values rising or falling.
+Yes and no. Utah state property tax law is set up in a way that taxing entities (cities, counties, school districts, etc.) receive the same amount of revenue year to year regardless of property values rising or falling.
 Each year, the State uses property value data and tax revenue targets to calculate tax rates so that, on average, residents don’t pay a different dollar amount year to year.
-If property values rise, the tax rate decreases.
+If property values rise, the tax rate then decreases.
 The overall revenue that the city receives stays the same, except when there is new growth (which regularly occurs in Herriman).
 When there’s new growth, the new homes are taxed at the same rate as existing homes, so revenue increases alongside the growth.
 But the rate stays the same.

 For a deeper explanation, see “how are property tax rates set in Utah?” below.

-Spreadsheet showing taxing entities for properties in Herriman, what the entities do, and approximately how much is paid per entity during the year.
+Table showing taxing entities for properties in Herriman, what the entities do, and approximately how much is paid per entity during the year.

 Pie chart showing that the three City-controlled taxing entities total about a quarter of the total property taxes paid by Herriman residents.